dromara/MaxKey/README_en.md

 9. Based on Java EE platform , microservice architecture, Use Spring, MySQL, Tomcat, Redis , MQ and other open source technologies, and has strong scalability.

-10. Open Source, Secure,  Independent and Controllable .
+10. Open Source, Secure, Compliance, Independent and Controllable .

 # Interface